dgraph-io/dgraph/wiki/content/enterprise-features/index.md

 dgraph alpha --encryption_key_file "./enc_key_file" --my=localhost:7080 --lru_mb=1024 --zero=localhost:5080
 ```

-If multiple alpha nodes are part of the cluster, you will need to pass the `--encryption_key_file` otpion to
+If multiple alpha nodes are part of the cluster, you will need to pass the `--encryption_key_file` option to
-all the alphas.
+each of the alphas.

 ### Bulk loader with Encryption